NicoJuicy/LearnML/nlp/nlu.md

 ## Language Modeling

-Language modeling (LM) or Text Generation involves developing a statistical model for predicting the next word in a sentence or next letter in a word given whatever has come before.
+**Language modeling (LM)** or Text Generation involves developing a statistical model for predicting the next word in a sentence or next letter in a word given whatever has come before.

+LM involves developing a statistical model for predicting the next word in a sentence or next letter in a word given whatever has come before.

 LM is a pre-cursor task in applications such as speech recognition and machine translation.